Tanana District Master Gardener Program — FAQ

 When are Master Gardener classes offered?

-Master Gardener classes are usually held twice per year during the fall/winter and spring/summer semesters, dependent upon the instructor’s schedule.
-Classes typically take place in the evenings; however, occasionally daytime classes are offered to give everyone an opportunity to participate.
+The Master Gardener class is offered yearly, usually late fall or early spring, depending on the instructor’s schedule.
+Classes typically take place in the evenings; however, daytime classes are occasionally offered to give everyone an opportunity to participate.

 What does it cost?

-A fee in the Tanana District is charged to cover the cost of supplies and literature used in training, including the Sustainable Gardening: The Alaska Master Gardener Manual.
+A registration fee of $300 covers the cost of supplies and literature used in training, including Alaska's Sustainable Gardening Handbook.